handsontable/handsontable/docs/content/guides/cell-features/text-alignment.md

 # Text alignment

-Align values within cells, horizontally (to the right, left, center, or justifying them), and vertically (to the top, middle, or bottom of the cell).
+Align values within cells: horizontally (to the right, left, center, or by justifying them), and vertically (to the top, middle, or bottom of the cell).

 [[toc]]